‹ Back to Insights

 How to Ensure Reliability Using Simple Contact Angle Measurements

 The best way to get a quantitative value that is predictive of adhesion failures like this is to use a fast, simple contact angle measurement.
-Contact angles are sensitive to changes in the top few molecular layers of a material and can be rapidly deployed to make sure that high-volume manufacturing can run at ambitious rates.
+Contact angles are sensitive to changes in a material's top few molecular layers.
+They can be rapidly deployed to ensure high-volume manufacturing can run at ambitious rates.

 Optimize the power of next-gen connectivity with data & surface intelligence.

-It’s imperative that quality and reliability management involve quantitative evaluation of all surface cleaning, treatment, and preparation processes.
+Quality and reliability management must involve quantitative evaluation of all surface cleaning, treatment, and preparation processes.

 Without the objective data offered from contact angle measurements, the reliability of these bonds is left up to chance without any quantitative way of predicting how long the bonds will last.
 Contact angle measurements put a numerical value on the surface quality that is accurate and reproducible, and the contact angle changes consistently with how clean the surface is - giving manufacturers a clear picture of how prepared the surfaces are for bonding.

-To reduce the risk of recalls and make a trackable decrease in warranty claims, rework, and downtime trying to troubleshoot issues, in-line surface quality controls are manufacturers’ best bet at not having to rely on luck to see progress in these areas.
+To reduce the risk of recalls and trackably decrease warranty claims, rework, and downtime spent troubleshooting issues, in-line surface quality controls are manufacturers’ best bet at not having to rely on luck to see progress in these areas.

-To learn more about how to implement a reliability engineering program that leaves no variables unexamined and quantified, download our eBook about the biggest challenges facing manufacturers today.
-Get your free copy today: The Manufacturer’s Roadmap to Eliminate Adhesion Issues in Production.
+To learn more about implementing a reliability engineering program that leaves no variables unexamined and quantified, download our eBook: The Future of Manufacturing: A Guide to Intelligent Adhesive Bonding Technologies & Methodologies.